outdreamer/build-a-cure-1/docs/reference/math_analysis.md

 										- imaginary unit
 										- rotation operation

-									- e ^ y = a generalized cube of side length e multiplied by itself y times = x = area under 1/x
+									- e ^ y = a generalized cube of side length e multiplied by itself y times = area under 1/x
+									- you can either:
-									- you can either compare the area under e ^ y = x to the area under the curve of 1/x (the standard influence measuring function) to check for a relationship
+										- compare the area under e ^ y = a to the area under the curve of 1/x from 1 to a (the standard influence measuring function) to check for relationships
-									- or you can compare another metric of e ^ y = x to a transformed version of the area under the curve of 1/x to check for a relationship
+										- compare another metric of e ^ y = a to standardized version of 1/x from 1 to a to check for relationships
 									- area under 1/x = sum of subcomponents of (1/x (the inverse of x, influence of the x standard on the unit value of 1) * change in x at each subcomponent)

+									- why would the y value produced by ln a (e ^ y = a) be equal to the area under 1/x from 1 to a

+										- unit inverse (one-iteration dimension reduction) of a generalized cube volume from 1 to a (from e ^ 0 to e ^ a), where a = e ^ y
+										- 1/x from 1 to a (from e ^ 0 to e ^ x), where a = e ^ y

+										- for ln a, a = multiply e by itself y times (y = side count of the generalized cube volume with side length e) to produce generalized volume a (value of x)
+										- for 1/x, y = inverse of x (x reduced by itself, or 1 applied to the standard of x - to neutralize anything multiplied by x, like a cube volume with side length x)

+										- when you take the integral of 1/x (sum of subcomponents of (1/x * change in x within subcomponent)), raising the exponent of x (starting from x ^ -1) would be x ^ 0, which is 1
+										- this is a hint that the imaginary unit is relevant, which we'll find out later is relevant to e

+										- why would the number of sides y of a cube of side length e & volume a be related to the sum of the inverse of x (applied from e ^ 0 to e ^ a)?

+											e^y = generalized cube volume of side count y & side length e e^y ~ sum of (1/1 + 1/(1 + dx) + ... + 1/(e ^ a))
+											e^y ~ sum of (1/e^0 + ... + 1/(e^a))
+											e^y ~ sum of (inverse of generalized cube volume of side count 0 & side length e + ... + inverse of generalized cube volume of side count a & side length e ) e^y ~ sum of (standard influence from generalized cube volume of side count 0 & side length e + ... + standard influence of generalized cube volume of side count a & side length e) e^y ~ sum of (standard influence from 1 to a (the influence of 1 as a standard (trivial) to the influence of a as a standard (non-trivial)))

+											- youre adding standardizing influence of generalized cube volumes with base (side length) e & number of sides y (from x-value 1 to x-value a) to get e^y (ln a)
+											- the inverse of x, x^-1 removes a dimension of x from the standard x
+											- removing a unit from a dimension & multiplying by previous power is done with derivatives to find change in a variable with respect to another variable

+											- removing a unit from dimension x from "e^y = x": e ^ y * x^-1 = x^1 * x^-1
+												e ^ y * x^-1 = 1
+												e ^ y * 1/x = 1

+												= "apply inverse of x to e^y to get 1"
+												= "apply x standard to e^y to get 1"
+												this is a unit relationship (at what point do x & y produce 1, if any): when y = 0, x = 1 e ^ 0 = 1
+												- taking this unit relationship-producing step (removing unit from x dimension) across the x-range from 1 to a produces the function to multiply x by when taking subcomponents to add to get the generalized cube volume

+										- so to get the fact that ln a = the area under the curve 1/x from x=1 to x=a, you could:
+											- identify the key attributes of the natural log (including intersections)
+											- apply a dimension reduction to get the unit operation (1/x)
+											- use that unit operation to relate the function (of the generalized cube volume produced by side length e & side_count y) to the area under the unit operation function 1/x (area up to x = a is y, from e^y = a)

+										- this is an alternative to knowing that ln a = area under 1/x from x = 1 to x = a

+								- to do:
 									- now that weve established why e ^ (i * pi) = -1, given that we know that the unit circle also intersects with -1 and has pi as a parameter, is there a relationship between e ^ (i * pi) and any combination of the cos & sin functions that can produce the unit circle

 				- reference: